 4 – Campground Sites

-Disney’s Fort Wilderness Resort and Campground includes two unique accommodation options.
-First are campsites for tents and recreational vehicles of all sizes featuring level, paved pads with a coquina rock bed, charcoal grill, picnic table and hook-ups for water, electric, sewer, cable, and internet.
+Disney’s Fort Wilderness Resort and Campground include two unique accommodation options.
+First are campsites for tents and recreational vehicles of all sizes featuring level, paved pads with a coquina rock bed, charcoal grill, picnic table, and hook-ups for water, electric, sewer, cable, and internet.
 Secluded, private campsites are bordered by lush natural surroundings and are only steps away from deluxe air-conditioned comfort stations with restrooms, private showers, laundry facilities, and ice dispensers.

 There are five different campsite categories: tent or pop-up campsite, full-hookup campsite, preferred campsite, premium campsite, and premium meadow campsite.
-The site differences are mostly the size of the pad ranging from 10 feet by 25 feet to 18 feet by 60 feet, and location of the site.
+The site differences are mostly the size of the pad ranging from 10 feet by 25 feet to 18 feet by 60 feet, and the location of the site.
 All campsite categories include television and electrical hook-ups, cold water tap, complimentary wi-fi, picnic table, and charcoal grill.
-The tent and pop-up campsite does not include sewage hook-up, but the others do.
+The tent and pop-up campsite do not include sewage hook-up, but the others do.